PaperPrototype/Intro-Coding-and-Computers/Week 1 - C + CLI/Lecture/english.md

 One important thing to know is that Replit will automatically move you into the "Hello-C" folder after a few minutes of inactivity.

 # Command Line Programs (aka Command Line Tools)
 So how did this all work?
-When we type `cd` (and some arguments) and hit enter, the *shell* looks for a program called `cd` (there is a file called a "profile" with a list of programs for the shell).
+When we type `cd` (and some arguments) and hit enter, the *shell* looks for a program called `cd`.

+(there is a file called a "profile" with a list of programs for the shell that the shell uses to find the programs)

 Once the shell finds the program called `cd` (using the information a "profile" file), it sends the *arguments* (aka input) we typed and passes them to the `cd` program (that the shell ran for us). `cd` then figures out what to do based on the arguments (sometimes we'll just get an error if `cd` couldn't understand the arguments we typed).